NicoleIrene/UdacityNeighborhoodMap/README.md

  * Downloaded the Knockout framework to handle the list, filter, tracking click events on list items and any other information on the page that is subject to changing state.

-* Wrote code required to add a full-screen map to a page by by first using the Google Maps API key and then adding additional third party (Foursquare) APIs for map marker list entry information.
+* Wrote code required to add a full-screen map to a page by first using the Google Maps API key and then adding additional third party (Foursquare) APIs for map marker list entry information.

  * Added functionality to animate a map marker (bounce) when either the list item associated with it or the map marker itself is selected.